 |PLAP 208: Trade Documentation 3|

 Humber's Centre for Trades and Technology located on Carrier Drive is the new home for Plumber Apprenticeship program.
 We have a shop that is equipped with materials and equipment that allow teachers to reinforce the theory portion of our courses and highlight current trends within the plumbing industry.

-Apprentices completing the required in-school training are issued a Certificate of Apprenticeship from Humber College.
-Upon successful completion of in-school and on-the-job training, apprentices may write the Ontario Certificate of Qualification trade exam.
+Apprentices completing the required in-school training are issued a Certificate of Apprenticeship and Ontario College Certificate from Humber College.
+Upon successful completion of in-school and on-the-job training, apprentices may write the Interprovincial Red Seal Certificate of Qualification trade exam.